rnlanders/socialPsych/README.md

 socialPsych is an educational social network platform with gamified practice tests.

+Please note that although I am technically a professional web programmer, I am 100% self-taught.
+Also, this was pretty early in my learning to code.
+As a result, the code is not elegant or well-commented.
+Sorry!

 Note that the practice test content is licensed and not included here.

 The functionality of this system is described in great detail here: